You are currently viewing Keeping It In The Family: The Callander Foundry And Manufacturing Company

 · Hoover Manufacturer

 By 1929, the foundry had doubled in size.
 Harry D. had begun to make the right decisions – ones that would earn him the vice-presidency of the company, a position he would hold until his sudden death in 1946.
-His elder brother, David, was a moulder during this time, but it was Harry and his younger siblings – Wilfrid, Malcolm and John that chose to take a greater interest in the operation of the family business.
+His elder brother, David, was a moulder during this time, but it was Harry and his younger siblings – Wilfrid, Malcolm and John who chose to take a greater interest in the operation of the family business.

 The workforce also grew.
 The small foundry had proven to be durable.
-What had initially been a workforce of 25 men, 12 of which were moulders, soon numbered more than 300 as the foundry entered into the 1930s.
+What had initially been a workforce of 25 men, 12 of whom were moulders, soon numbered more than 300 as the foundry entered into the 1930s.

 The Depression